chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp.rst

 A lightweight resource is used in a recipe in much the same way as a traditional resource.
 During the |chef| run, |chef| will use the lightweight provider to take the necessary steps to bring the system into the desired state.

-Read more about how to create lightweight resources :doc:`here </essentials_cookbook_lwrp>`; learn how to use the lightweight resources available in cookbooks maintained by |opscode| by clicking one of the links below
+Read more about how to create lightweight resources :doc:`here </essentials_cookbook_lwrp>`; learn how to use the lightweight resources available in cookbooks maintained by |opscode| by clicking one of the links below.

 |opscode|-maintained
 =====================================================